 Catch Shade Not Rays in Durham

-With summer in full swing and endless days of warmth upon us, everyone is out soaking up the sun and catching some rays.
+With summer in full swing, everyone is out soaking up the sun and catching some rays.
 When you need a break from that direct sunlight, you can dine in a hidden garden, sip cocktails outside under an umbrella, or meet up with friends in a covered park.

 Durham has plenty of shaded options in every neighborhood, so we put together a list of places with covered areas to help visitors and locals, stay cool, chill out, and catch shade.

 Downtown Durham has you covered.
 Find shaded tables and benches around Main Street, sit under the pavilion at Durham Central park, or pop into the American Tobacco Campus to enjoy a meal or drink in one of the shaded outdoor areas.

 American Tobacco Campus (ATC) | 300 Blackwell Street